Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis

 \subsection{Decomposed Cauchy Green Tensors}

-Jenson et al. proved that the initial perturbation direction on the unit hypersphere that maximizes the final state perturbation magnitude is the eigenvector corresponding to the maximum eigenvalue of the second-order CGT, computed using \cref{eqn:cgt}~\cite{jenson_bounding_2024}.
+Jenson et al. proved that the initial perturbation direction that maximizes the final state perturbation magnitude for the linear dynamics is the eigenvector corresponding to the maximum eigenvalue of the second-order CGT, computed using \cref{eqn:cgt}~\cite{jenson_bounding_2024}.
 A perturbation along this direction will yield the largest magnitude change in the final state.
 While previous studies have found that this direction is near constant for certain orbital mechanics problems~\cite{boone_directional_2023,boodram_efficient_2022}, the authors found that this was not the case for aerocapture~\cite{calkins_grace_e_efficient_2024,calkins2025dynamics}.
 To demonstrate the cause of this discrepancy, we separate the aerocapture dynamics into two functions: one for the conservative rotational and gravitational accelerations, and one for the dissipative aerodynamic accelerations.
 The CGTs of each of these dynamics are evaluated separately to demonstrate the cause of temporal variation in the maximal second-order CGT eigenvector direction.